fHDHR/fHDHR_plugin_origin_XUMO/README.md

 **H**iatus
 **R**ecreation

-Please Check the [Docs](docs/README.md) for Installation information.

 fHDHR is labeled as beta until we reach v1.0.0

 Join us in `#fHDHR <irc://irc.freenode.net/#fHDHR>`_ on Freenode.

-Important Note for this Variant:

-XUMO EPG data requires countless API calls.
-Using XUMO for EPG is not the default EPG Method for this reason.

 # !!NOTICE!!